Stun Gun Laws in Ohio

 When Is It Illegal to Use a Stun Gun or Taser?

 Some cities have their own restrictions on stun guns or Tasers.
-If you aren't sure whether you may legally carry or use one of these devices, it might be a good idea to ask a local criminal defense lawyer or your local law enforcement agency.
+If you aren't sure whether you may legally carry or use one of these devices, it's a good idea to ask a local criminal defense lawyer or your local law enforcement agency.
 But if you're facing charges for a crime that involved a stun gun or Taser, you should speak with a qualified criminal defense attorney as soon as possible.

 DEFEND YOUR RIGHTS